Apsu/Canary/README.md

 ```

 This variation has been modified from the Row Stagger base layout by rotating the keys that are harder to reach on Ortho (`G` and `M`) up to home-row, and rotating the other index keys up or down to compensate, based on letter frequency and also affinity of common sequences, such that row-skips are minimized as much as possible.

 ---

+## Terminology

+> Bigram: A sequence of two keys (not containing space)
+>
+> Trigram: A sequence of three keys (not containing space)
+>
+> SFB: Same Finger Bigram; a bigram that requires the same finger for both keys
+>
+> Roll: Trigram which starts on one hand, and progresses to the other hand in one overall direction
+>
+> Redirect: A trigram which changes direction
+>
+> Alternate: A trigram which changes hands twice

+---